Skip to main content

 How to Complete the PCCP Impact Assessment

-What do Medical Device Companies Need to Know About PCCP Submissions?
+What Do Medical Device Companies Need to Know About PCCP Submissions?

 The PCCP process involves a periodic regulatory review of the manufacturer’s plan for maintaining the safety and effectiveness of a device.
 These include:

-• A first time PCCP approval
+• A first-time PCCP approval

-• For deviations from an approved PCCP
+• Deviations from an approved PCCP

 • When ML-DSF modifications or protocol changes significantly impact the device’s safety and effectiveness